fumieval/evp-ts/README.md

 ## Discriminated Unions

-In the following example, the `DATABASE_BACKEND` environment variable is used to switch between different sets of environment variables for different database backends.
+The `EVP.union()` function allows you to switch between different sets of environment variables based on a discriminator value:

-The `EVP.union()` function is used to define a union of different parsers.
-The `options()` method is then used to define a set of parsers for each possible value of `DATABASE_BACKEND`.
-The field specified by the `discriminator()` contains the value of `DATABASE_BACKEND`.
-If `DATABASE_BACKEND` is not set, it will use the default option specified by the `.default()` method.

 ```typescript
 import { EVP } from 'evp-ts';